Step up the search for butterflies

 The WCBS covers all of the UK.
 This project will allow us to gather data on under recorded areas (both upland and lowland), which is critical in identifying priorities for action and evaluating the effectiveness of our conservation measures.

 Butterfly declines tell us about the health of our countryside, gardens, towns and cities.
 Their declines reveal the health of the environment as a whole.
-Butterflies are officially recognised by the Government as an indicator species.
+Butterflies are officially recognised by the Government as an indicator group.
 This means trends in our data are used to inform policy decisions that will protect all UK wildlife.
 This project will also encourage more people to get involved with monitoring, and spending more time outside, which has numerous health benefits.

 Butterfly Conservation runs schemes to monitor butterflies and moths which involve over 15,000 volunteer recorders.
 The data gathered in our world-renowned schemes is used by the Government to indicate the health of the environment at national, UK and European levels and to assess the effects of environment pressures on biodiversity.
 In 2015 we published 'The State of the UK’s Butterflies 2015' report with analysis of butterfly trends based upon data from WCBS and our other recording schemes.